 At the end of his first academic year at Calvin College, during which time Geoffrey had been born, dad began his trip with two weeks in Budapest to participate in an Ottoman studies conference.
 By chance, he was able to witness the tumultuous days of the end of Communism, arriving three days after the public reburial of Imre Nagy, Hungary’s elected Chairman during the failed revolution of 1956.

-There was a meeting of the Ottoman scholars, half Americans and half Hungarians, for three days in the Gellert Hotel in Budapest, a magnificent example of early 20th century art nouveau architecture, and then continued their conference at a refurbished monastery on the shores of Lake Balaton.
+There was a meeting of the Ottoman scholars, half Americans and half Hungarians, for three days in the Gellert Hotel in Budapest before reconvening at a refurbished monastery on the shores of Lake Balaton.

 He then spent a month in Turkey, with three weeks in the archives in Istanbul followed by another week poring over the Ankara archives.
 Meanwhile, mom was going crazy back in Michigan with four children under the age of 6.
 The difficulty of the situation was not something that she had anticipated beforehand.
 We had only been in Grand Rapids for one year, and she had been used to the closely-knit graduate student community at Indiana University in Bloomington, where everybody helped each other out.
 In those six infamous weeks she realized that Grand Rapids was a different kind of community.
 She was able to remind herself that there would be an end to the madness, however, by putting up numbers 1-42 on a posterboard in the kitchen, and we’d tear one off every day we managed to survive.